djraval/Modal-Scripts/modal-dev-ref/docs/examples/discord_bot.md

 into a Markdown-formatted message.

 We turn our Python function into a Modal Function by attaching the `app.function` decorator.
-We make the function `async` and set `allow_concurrent_inputs` to a large value because communicating with an external API is a classic case for better performance from asynchronous execution.
+We make the function `async` and add `@modal.concurrent()` with a large `max_inputs` value, because communicating with an external API is a classic case for better performance from asynchronous execution.
 Modal handles things like the async event loop for us.

-    @app.function(allow_concurrent_inputs=1000)
+    @app.function()
+    @modal.concurrent(max_inputs=1000)
     async def fetch_api() -> str:
         import aiohttp